 According to Micron, GDDR6X memory uses four-level amplitude modulation pulses (PAM4).
-This technology makes it possible to significantly increase the memory bandwidth, although at the cost of lower noise tolerance (signal to noise ratio or SNR), which requires more advanced noise correction processes, such as Forward Error Correction (FEC).
+This technology makes it possible to significantly increase the memory bandwidth, but at the cost of lower noise tolerance (signal to noise ratio or SNR), which requires more advanced noise correction processes, such as Forward Error Correction (FEC).

-As for the RTX 3080, NVIDIA assures that the data transmission speed is double that of conventional GDDR6 memory, a statement that is in line with what Micron expressed in the announcement of this memory.
+As for the RTX 3080, NVIDIA assures that the data transmission speed is double that of conventional GDDR6 memory, a statement that is in line with what Micron expressed in the announcement of this product.
 This will contribute to the inference of AI processing, raytracing in games, and video processing at 8K resolutions.

 New cooling design and PCB density

-The design is also related to a smaller and denser PCB, and the 12-pin power connector.
+The design is also paired with a smaller and denser PCB, and the 12-pin power connector.
 The RTX 3080 has 18 power phases, which provide space for overclocking, and achieve, according to the company, greater energy efficiency.
 Finally, they claim that the RTX 3080 will be three times quieter than the 2080 Founders Edition, and its cooling system will reduce the temperature by about 20 degrees.
 These are, therefore, great promises that will have to be corroborated in the tests.

 RTX IO – Reduced loading and file decompression times